2022–2023 mpox outbreak in the United States: Transmission

 A large portion of those infected were believed to have not recently traveled to areas of Africa where mpox is normally found, such as Nigeria, the Democratic Republic of the Congo as well as central and western Africa.
 It is believed to be transmitted by close contact with sick people, with extra caution for those individuals with lesions on their skin or genitals, along with their bedding and clothing.
 The CDC has also stated that individuals should avoid contact and consumption of dead animals such as rats, squirrels, monkeys, and apes along with wild game or lotions derived from animals in Africa.

 In addition to more common symptoms, such as fever, headache, swollen lymph nodes, and rashes or lesions, some patients have also experienced proctitis, an inflammation of the rectum lining.
 CDC has also warned clinicians to not rule out mpox in patients with sexually transmitted infections since there have been reports of co-infections with syphilis, gonorrhea, chlamydia, and herpes.

 The CDC has stated that, among mpox cases with available data, 99% occurred in men, 94% of whom reported recent male-to-male sexual or close intimate contact.

 Cases transited through the United States

 California

 The 2022–2023 mpox outbreak in California.
 As of July 2022, the virus has infected 4,886 people in the U.S. state of California, with 1 death.
 The state has the highest number of recorded cases in the country.

 Florida

 Florida currently has 2,444 people infected by the virus, with no deaths.
-It started on May 23, 2022 in Fort Lauderdale and quickly started spreading across the State.
+It started on May 23, 2022, in Fort Lauderdale and quickly started spreading across the State.

 New York

 The 2022–2023 mpox outbreak in New York currently has no deaths.
 This state has the second highest number of recorded cases in the country with 3,679 cases.

+In New York the outbreak began on June 10, 2022, with the first mpox case recorded in Ithaca.
+On July 29, Governor Kathy Hochul declared a public state disaster emergency in New York State.
+New York is currently the state with the highest recorded number of cases in the US.

+The World Health Organization in New York reports its first mpox case outside New York City on June 7.

+On July 13, New York becomes the epicenter of the outbreak.
+With 489 cases only behind California with 266 cases.

+On July 27, New York reaches 1,228 cases, with an increase of 739 cases in only 14 days.

+On August 1, Mayor Eric Adams declares a state of emergency over the mpox outbreak.